xojs/xo/readme.md

     $ xo [<file|glob> ...]

   Options
     --init           Add XO to your project
     --fix            Automagically fix issues
     --reporter       Reporter to use
     --stdin          Validate code from stdin
     --esnext         Enforce ES2015+ rules
     --env            Environment preset  [Can be set multiple times] --global         Global variable  [Can be set multiple times] --ignore         Additional paths to ignore  [Can be set multiple times] --space          Use space indent instead of tabs  [Default: 2] --no-semicolon   Prevent use of semicolons
-    --plugin        Include third-party plugins  [Can be set multiple times] --extend        Extend defaults with a custom config  [Can be set multiple times] --open          Open files with issues in your editor --quiet         Show only errors and no warnings
+    --plugin         Include third-party plugins  [Can be set multiple times] --extend         Extend defaults with a custom config  [Can be set multiple times] --open           Open files with issues in your editor --quiet          Show only errors and no warnings --use-gitignore  Include .gitignore in ignored paths

   Examples
     $ xo